Positive Words That Redirect Challenging Behaviour

 So, What Are Positive Phrases?

-Positive phrases can do a more adequate job in directing behavior.
+Positive phrases can do a more adequate job in directing behaviour.
 Children often hear negative words but don’t hear the instructions.

 “Keep your hands to yourself.”